Mark-Atef/Login-Register-System-Using-JavaScript/README.md

 ## ▶️ How to Run the Project

 1. Clone or download the repository.
 2. Open the `index.html` file in any modern web browser.
-3. Start by registering a new account, then login with those credentials.

 - 🧾 [Repository](https://github.com/Mark-Atef/Login-Register-System-Using-JavaScript.git)